wormi4ok/evernote2md/README.md

 Key features:

 * Zero dependencies - download and run
-* Creates one markdown file per note
+* Creates one markdown file per note ( with optional frontmatter e.g. for [Jekyll](https://jekyllrb.com/docs/front-matter/) )
 * Converts attachments to files ( two directories will be created: `image` for images and `file` for other attachments e.g. pdf files )
 * Retains correct links to attachments